NVIDIA/DALI/docs/examples/custom_operations/custom_operator/naive_histogram/README.md

 really be any image, as long as it's not broken.
 The test provides preliminary image list as an example.
 We're using a [DALI_Extra](https://github.com/NVIDIA/DALI_extra) repository for that purpose, but it's not obligatory.
-Should you want to use DALI Extra too, please clone (or download) the repo and set a environment variable defining the path to DALI Extra:
+Should you want to use DALI Extra too, please clone (or download) the repo.
+Be sure to use [the instructions provided](https://github.com/NVIDIA/DALI_Extra#usage).
+After cloning, please set an environment variable defining the path to DALI Extra:
 ```bash
 git clone -d /path/to/dali/extra https://github.com/NVIDIA/DALI_extra
 export DALI_EXTRA_PATH=/path/to/dali/extra